 The Masterpiece Living Lyceum is a place for sharing innovative ideas and non-traditional thought.
 Aptly named after Aristotle’s Lyceum, which served as early milestones in the development of Western science and philosophy, the Masterpiece Living Lyceum was created to inspire change in the traditional ideas of aging.
-The Lyceum focuses on successful aging, and is a motivational, educational, and network-building event unlike any business gathering participated in.
+The Lyceum focuses on successful aging and is a motivational, educational and network-building event unlike any business gathering.

 Attend, tune in and participate from virtually anywhere

 For the past 10 years, the Masterpiece Living Lyceum has taken place in-person at a given location over the course of several days.
 To extend the reach of featured speakers, valued content and interaction, 2019 will mark the first year the Lyceum will be offered virtually.
 You will be joining team members and residents from other organizations nation-wide for this virtual event viewed from your very own community.